A Difference Maker

 “I placed a $450 eyepiece in a $200 telescope and it transformed it into an amazing space discovery instrument.”

-This comment illustrates how better eyepieces will be the single most important upgrade to almost any telescope.
-All manufacturers mostly include a basic eyepiece or two in order to keep the cost of the telescope down24Panoptic and often a set of good eyepieces will exceed the original cost of the telescope.
+This comment illustrates how better telescope eyepieces will be the single most important upgrade to almost any telescope.
+All manufacturers mostly include a basic eyepiece or two in order to keep the cost of the telescope down and often a set of good eyepieces will exceed the original cost of the telescope.
 Photographers understand this about cameras and camera lenses.
+If you're trying to learn about telescope eyepieces and how to pick the best telescope eyepiece or eyepieces for your needs, read on.

 It Won't Solve All Your Problems